cypherpunk-academy/2064/en/091_2023_on the plane.md

 Where millions of people don't look.
 And we spend most of our time keeping things under the covers."

-Linda: "The good thing is that with Marlene Farras the masses in Europe will relieve us of the many changes in the NSA and the CIA.
+Linda: "The good thing is that with Marlene Farras, the masses in Europe will relieve us of the many changes in the NSA and the CIA.
 This gives us the freedom to kick out a large number of people now and make them free for the LBI.
 There are certainly some foreign secret services biting on and enticing people away, which we officially drop.
 Then we get LBI in FSB or LBI in Mossad or better, the Chinese.